 Many people consider the University of Michigan’s Graham Sustainability Integrated Assessment of high volume hydraulic fracturing an authority study on HVHF in Michigan, but RMP and our volunteer researchers do not.
 In fact, myself and the volunteer research analysts I have worked closely with to study HVHF in Michigan think the report is fundamentally flawed and misses the mark on many levels.
 The paragraph below is excerpted from the Graham Institute’s executive summary published in September of 2015 and very well encapsulates how fundamentally flawed the report is.

 RMP volunteers visited every single one of Michigan’s HVHF sites and took pictures and documented well timelines in real time.
 We did our best to share our information with the public at no charge and we received zero funding to conduct our research.
 RMP created a pictorial timeline of every single well from a staked wellhead location in the woods, to cleared pad, drilling, completion, and finally reclamation.
-Where was the Graham Institute getting their information to publish that paragraph which is completely out of touch with what was already so clear in 2013.
-Not only were things crystalizing into clear view in 2013, that paragraph was published in 2015 two years after every single operator had already boogied on down the road.
-Where is their data to support such an off base claim?
-What were they doing with that $600k?
-Every single operator was specifically targeting liquids which makes the natural gas prices claim a dead give-away they hadn’t been paying attention to what matters: the rock.
+Where was the Graham Institute getting their information to publish that paragraph which is completely out of touch with what was already so clear in 2013?
+Not only were things crystalizing into clear view in 2013, that paragraph was published in 2015 two years after every single operator had already stopped HVHF operations in Michigan.

 Unfortunately, the entire IA & its fundamentally flawed and incorrect reports were moot on arrival with regard to HVHF in Michigan.
 I tried to caution Mr. Callewaert about this fundamental premise via email and that some of his other data he already published on the Antrim was unsubstantiated.
 I even provided him our numbers through the contact links they provided.
 But, his response to me was that his numbers came from the MDEQ and he therefore was going to use those numbers.
 I told him that it took three people weeks of long hours reviewing Antrim well files and special custom software we created specifically for this project to compile the numbers to demonstrate the MDEQ average Antrim water consumption number of 50,000 gallons of water per well was incorrect and unsupported.
 I even gave him the spreadsheet that was the fruit of our long hours of tedious volunteer labor.
 His instinct was to trust the MDEQ’s unsupported number instead of RMP’s peer verifiable data and not ask any further questions.
 Mr. Callewaert again published the incorrect numbers provided by the MDEQ about Antrim water consumption with RMP’s data in hand.
 RMP’s data using a sampling size of 992 Antrim well completion reports shows an average water use of 6,805 gallons of water when including wells that also used nitrogen foam and 11,457 gallons of water when excluding wells that used nitrogen foam.

 It’s disheartening to have our community-based data and research be ignored by those who say they’re focused on community-based research.
 To ignore data that stands on its own two feet that clearly shows something was erroneous and not ask for or provide substantiation was a biting mistake.
 For Mr. Callewaert to not even ask questions of where the MDEQ data came from or how it was supported exacerbated that mistake.
-Mr. Callewaert did not even ask me any questions about how the community-based data I provided to him was compiled; he just ignored it.
-His actions let me know exactly what to expect in the integrity of the Graham Institute’s IA; it was going to be fundamentally flawed and ill timed.
-To me the IA was simply a two year late affirmation of exactly what I anticipated it would be: fundamentally flawed and ill timed.
+Mr. Callewaert’s actions let me know exactly what to expect in the integrity of the Graham Institute’s IA; it was going to be fundamentally flawed and ill timed, which it was.

 Regardless of the outcome of the Graham Institute’s study, let’s look at where Michigan’s Collingwood wells are today.
 RMP did the math long ago showing that Michigan’s Collingwood wells could never and will never break even financially which is what matters most to an operator.
 EnCana, the original operator, probably figured this out before RMP did, but we had to wait for our data from the MDEQ and we weren’t far behind EnCana in figuring out the Collingwood was a bust.
 EnCana certainly bluffed pretty well, however, because they still needed to sell their Collingwood assets and give the appearance their assets had real value.
 EnCana didn’t want to advertise that the wells were such a large financial loss to their shareholders as well as to any potential buyers like Marathon.
 And, we will never know what Marathon paid for EnCana’s wells, but RMP speculates that Marathon only wanted the property to look for oil.
 Marathon in fact attempted for oil in the Detroit River formation in October of 2015 and we reported in January 2016 how their attempts using HVHF in the Detroit River Group (Amherstburg) were failures too.